obsidiandynamics/brumby/brumby-racing/README.md

 Here we describe the offline fitting process.
 It comprises three steps: 1) extracting a suitable training dataset, 2) selecting and fitting the regressor coefficients, and 3) evaluating the model's performance against a test set.
 The steps are decoupled.
 And while Brumby has the tooling to perform all steps, one may equally use statistical packages, such as _R_, to fit the coefficients.
 The `linear.regression` module of Brumby mirrors the behaviour of R_'s `lm` function.

 ## Dataset extraction
-Use the `datadump` binary to produce a training set.
+Use the `rac_datadump` binary to produce a training set.

 A training set is produced by iterating over historical race data snapshots, optimising the weighted MC probabilities until the derived (singles) prices match the snapshot prices within some margin of error.
 Brumby uses the [racing-scraper](https://github.com/anil0906/racing-scraper) format, which may be tailored to a range of market feed providers.